sciZer0/7/v/README.md

 This distribution mechanism provides the blockchain the ideal Gini coefficient of 0 at day one, and the best Gini coefficient in the industry from day one.

 *As mentioned above, there are ideas/solutions on how to absolutely-cheaply get over 100,000,000 unique people with their Public Addresses, and on how about 2,000,000 of those people might become an especially-powerful driving-force of the blockchain.
-The ideas/solutions will only be revealed to Contributors of the Vote DAO.*
+Specifically these 2 given ideas/solutions will only be revealed to Contributors of the U DAO starting the Vote blockchain.*

 <br>